 We are living in an era where people don’t go to the high street first when they are looking for something to buy, they go on Amazon, Ebay and other similar market places.
 Does that really provide you with a platform to stand apart from competition?
 The answer is no. Market places are suitable for price sensitive customers buying generic products.
 If you want to differentiate your products, ordering process, customer service and how customers engage with your products, then the market places are not for you, you then need a bespoke ecommerce site which allows you to directly engage with your customers and build your own bespoke ordering system.

-Single Page Subscription Form for Little Magic Box
+Single Page Subscription Form For Little Magic Box

 Little Magic Box is an example of customer centric design.
 Visit the subscription page to see how we built a bespoke subscription page which allows customers to select a mystery box, enter details of their child and then subscribe to it on monthly basis.
 This type of process not only builds recurring monthly income for the business but also creates a unique experience for the customer which they cannot receive by visiting market places.